ryota-sugimoto/virome_scripts/utils/README.md

 Extract terminally redundant (TR) sequences from the input FASTA file.
 The script takes a FASTA file as input and outputs only TR sequences to the stdout.
-Example: ./circular_contigs input.fasta > tr.fasta
+“Example: ./circular_contigs input.fasta > tr.fasta

 ## concatemer.py